I wrote the following after a trip to Israel, Germany, and the Balkans 7/24/04-8/08/04.

 It turns out that I’d actually met one of the cousins, Dahlia, a long time ago.
 And she and her family, ironically, have temporarily moved to New Jersey.
 But I didn’t see them there, and she and her daughter were back in Israel for a vacation at the same time I was there, so I went to see them in Haifa where the rest of their immediate family was as well.

 After they managed to find me at the bus station (which was one of those maneuvers not nearly as simple as one might have hoped), they took me to the house of her sister Tsippi.
 Tsippi lives outside of Haifa in a semi-rural community of Yemeni Jews, which her husband is.
 I spent the afternoon with them, sitting on their patio, where they “made” me try all sorts of local Israeli fruits.
 Her husband and I had an interesting dynamic.
 He has that certain kind of confident personality that would challenge me on things I said.
 I rose to the challenge and challenged him back.
 It was maybe awkward at first while we sort of felt each other out, but the more I asserted myself the better the chemistry.
 Tsippi and I talked more about the family history and looked at old pictures.
-She’d met some of the American part of the family when they’d been to Israel but she’d never been to the US and met the others.
+She’d met some of the American part of the family before when they’d been to Israel but she’d never been to the US and met the rest.
 Along with Hebrew she spoke English and also Russian because that’s what her grandfather (my great-grandmother’s brother) had spoken with her.
 But because she had never formally studied it she couldn’t read it.
 I, on the other hand, could read Cyrillic, but I didn’t know what the words meant.
 So we made an interesting team, reading the backs of the old pictures.
 I’d sound out the Cyrillic writing on them, and she’d tell me what I just said.

 I stayed for dinner with them, with Dahlia and her daughter Ariel and Tsippi’s two young sons joining us.
 The boys didn’t really speak English but the younger one would tend to spontaneously shout out various words he happened to know.
 He also wanted to sing me the one song he knew in English.
 I sat back waiting to hear what it was, which somewhat unexpectedly turned out to be the chorus to “YMCA.”